Exploring Cycle Consistency Learning in Interactive Volume Segmentation: Introduction

-The propagation module plays a critical role in existing modular interactive volume segmentation methods~\cite{zhou2023volumetric,shi2022hybrid,liu2022isegformer}, which all rely on state-of-the-art Space Time Memory network (STM)~\cite{oh2019video} and its upgraded version Space Time Correspondence Network (STCN)~\cite{cheng2021rethinking}) for propagation.
+The propagation module in existing modular approaches~\cite{zhou2023volumetric,shi2022hybrid,liu2022isegformer} rely on the state-of-the-art Space Time Memory network (STM)~\cite{oh2019video} and Space Time Correspondence Network (STCN)~\cite{cheng2021rethinking}).
 STM builds a memory bank that stores representations for intermediate images and their segmentations.
-A query image then retrieves a segmentation from this memory bank by the learned correspondence between query and memory representations.
+A query image retrieves a segmentation from this memory bank by the learned correspondence between query and memory representations.
 STCN improves STM by introducing a much more memory-efficient correspondence learning approach.
-During training and inference, both STM and STCN use a sequential propagation order to support online processing in videos.
-However, this online restriction is unnecessary in medical volumes because they are usually acquired offline before segmentation.
-Besides, due to the lack of human correction, segmentation errors may accumulate in intermediate slices and may pollute the memory bank, leading to sub-optimal performance.
+STM and STCN use a sequential propagation order to support online video processing.
+This online restriction is unnecessary in medical volumes, typically acquired offline before segmentation.
+Moreover, segmentation errors can accumulate in intermediate slices without human correction, potentially degrading the memory bank and leading to suboptimal performance.